Sentro Knitting Machine Reversible Hat: The “No-Drop” Expert Guide

 Which size of Sentro knitting machine should I get?

 Sentro makes multiple sizes of knitting machines, including a 48 needle, 40 needle, and 22 needle.
 For large adult hats you’ll want to get the 48 needle machine.
 For smaller hats, get the 40 needle machine.
 If you want to make smaller items such as socks, leg warmers, stuffed animals, etc. get the 22 needle machine.
+For the most versatility, I always recommend starting with the 48 needle machine.

 You can learn all about knitting machines and which one you should get in my full guide.